GabrieleTronchin/Sample.DDD.GraphQL.API/README.md

 ```

-Here an image sample of hows appear:
+Here's a sample of the result:

 ![GetAll](.\assets\SchemaReference.png)

 You can refer to the Hot Chocolate documentation for guidance on implementing filtering: [Hot Chocolate - Fetching Data: Filtering](https://chillicream.com/docs/hotchocolate/v13/fetching-data/filtering)

 ## Pagination

-To provide pagination you should add totalCount and pageInfo args on the query, then you should add cursor thats enable to require the next page.
+To provide pagination, you should add totalCount and pageInfo arguments to the query.
+Then, you should add a cursor to enable requesting the next page.

 Page 1: